Born in Babylon

 Born in Babylon is the third full-length studio album by reggae band SOJA.
 It was released August 25, 2009 exclusively on iTunes, through DMV Records.
 Physical copies can also be bought at concerts where the band uses a "Pay What You Want" pricing model.
+A review in Exclaim! magazine stated the album saw SOJA "stretching their boundaries and enjoying the legroom".

 Track listing

 All tracks by Jacob Hemphill except where noted.